rickkas7/SpiffsParticleRK/README.md

 - The external 1 Mbyte flash on the P1 module
 - Probably others

+It is sometimes possible to find the 8-PDIP (0.3") versions suitable for plugging directly into a breadboard.
+Both Macronix and Winbond make them, but they're infrequently used and often not available.

 It does not support I2C flash, SD cards, or non-flash chips like FRAM.

 ## Instantiating an SpiFlash object